rand0mIdas/randomideas/ShimoVPN.md

 # Shimo 5.0.4 - Privilege Escalation

-In the Shimo VPN client in version 5.0.4 on macOS, the com.feingeist.shimo.helper tool implements an unprotected XPC service that can be abused to execute scripts as root.
+In the Shimo VPN client in version 5.0.4 on macOS, the com.feingeist.shimo.helper tool implements an unprotected XPC service that can be abused to create scripts as root on the filesystem, what can lead to privilege escalation.

 When a client connects to the service the incomming connection is verified using `processIdentifier` instead of `audit_token`.
 Such a mechanism is prone to `PID reuse` attack.
 During this attack it is possible to impersonate a legitimate client and use all methods offered by `ShimoHelperToolProtocol` protocol.